AlgoCompSynth/FPS-100-Resurrection/Desktop-PiOS/README.md

 from another machine and run three scripts from the command line.

-From Linux, open a terminal window and type `ssh pi@<hostname>.local`, where "<hostname> is the hostname you set when you flashed the microSD card.
+From Linux, open a terminal window and type `ssh pi@<hostname>.local`, where "<hostname>" is the hostname you set when you flashed the microSD card.
 For example, my Raspberry Pi 5 has the hostname "partch", so I type `ssh pi@partch.local`.